LukasFuchs/GeoModBox.jl/docs/src/man/examples/RTI_growth_rate.md

 ![RTI_GrowthRate](../../assets/RTI_Growth_Rate.png)

-**Figure 2.RTI Growth Rate.** Growth rate of an initial cosinusoidal pertrubation of a two-layered system with different wavelengths $\lambda$.
-The growth rate is arbitrarily scalled by $b_1$ and $b_2$ for visualization purposes following the approach of Gerya (2000).
+**Figure 2.
+RTI Growth Rate.** Growth rate of an initial cosinusoidal perturbation in a two-layer system across various wavelengths $\lambda$.
+The growth rate is arbitrarily scaled using $b_1$ and $b_2$ for visualization, following the approach of Gerya (2000).
 The lines are the analytical solutions for different viscosity ratios $\eta_r$ and the black circles show the corresponding numerical results.
 The rising velocity is numerically calculated following the approach shown in Figure 1.